1a. THE LOST CODEX OF AVALON – ORDERS AVAILABLE!

 Click here to order the new albums.
 You can receive the music from the album on CD and/or in digital format, as well as album booklet.

-Overjoyed with this review of the album of my compositions, The Lost Codex of Avalon, following its launch in Sydney on December 18, 2021.
+Overjoyed with this review of my compositions on the first volume of The Lost Codex of Avalon, following its launch in Sydney on December 18, 2021.
 Read the review here: https://www.classikon.com/cd-review-yardleys-transcendent-medieval-music-for-modern-times/

 Join the mailing list to receive notice of new events!